hartwigmedical/peach/README.md

 ## Installation
 PEACH has been designed to work with Python 3.6.

 1. Download this repository.
-See for instance [Github instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
+See for instance [GitHub instructions](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).
 2. Install the requirements in one fo the following ways:
     1. Generate a local Python 3.6 virtual environment and install the requirements:
     ```bash